 It's not news: everybody poops.
 However, not everybody cleans up the same way.
 We're not here to judge your TP strategy or your bidet preference.
-Whether you stand or sit to wipe, whether you value efficiency or luxury, what's important is you avoid the following mistakes.
+Whether you stand or sit to wipe, whether you value efficiency or luxury, what's important is you avoid wiping too hard and other common mistakes.

 Poop carries all bacteria from your digestive tract.
 It logically follows, since urinary tract infections are caused by bacteria entering the urethra, that your stool may be a culprit of UTIs.
 Researchers at Llandough Hospital in Cardiff found women who wiped from back to front (starting at the anus and going to the vulva) were more likely to develop an infection.

 Therefore, the recommended way of wiping is from the vulva (front) to the anus (back) to avoid spreading unwanted bacteria to your urethra.
 Whether you pee or poop, always move your hand from the front to the back.

 Don't wipe too vigorously and hurt the perineum

 Have you ever felt itching or burning in the area between your vulva and anus?
 This sensitive skin is known as the perineum and may be itching due to irritation, a condition called pruritus ani that results from friction in the area.
 Wiping too hard can cause that irritation.

 To avoid pruritus ani, be gentle with yourself and use soft tissue.
 The goal is to remove the stool, not rough up your female delicates.

 Don't use the same toilet paper more than once

 Some people will tear a piece of toilet paper, wipe their butt, fold it and wipe it again.
 The problem with this strategy is you might tear the tissue in the second round and expose your intimate areas to the stool you were cleaning in the first place.
 Your best course of action is to use as many separate pieces of tissue as necessary.